JuliaLang/julia/JuliaSyntax/README.md

 distinguish these cases.
 Instead, we use a distinct expression head `K"?"` and lower to `Expr(:if)` during `Expr` conversion.

+### String nodes always wrapped in `K"string"` or `K"cmdstring"`

+All strings are surrounded by a node of kind `K"string"`, even non-interpolated literals, so `"x"` parses as `(string "x")`.
+This makes string handling simpler and more systematic because interpolations and triple strings with embedded trivia don't need to be treated differently.
+It also gives a container in which to attach the delimiting quotes.

+The same goes for command strings which are always wrapped in `K"cmdstring"` regardless of whether they have multiple pieces (due to triple-quoted dedenting) or otherwise.

 ## More about syntax kinds